Totti786/dotfiles/README.md

 zathura-pdf-mupdf zenity zscroll-git zsh

 ```
-If you want to install hyprland configs to work, you need the following packages as well:
+If you want to install hyprland, you need the following packages as well:

 ```bash
 yay -Syu --needed \